monsoonmaelstrom/book2/book2.md

 “I know.
 So here’s what I’m thinking.
 If you can actually open her energy meridians, or whatever,” Davy begins, waving a hand in the air.

-“I’m pretty sure I can,” I say softly.
+“I’m pretty sure I can,” I respond softly.

 “Good.
 Then when you do, you should make doing it contingent upon letting you do to her what you did to the deer.
 No,” he says quickly, “don’t look at me like that.
 She’ll agree.
 You won’t be taking anything she isn’t willing to offer.”